J-VdS/kassa_system/README.md

 # kassa_system
-creating a cassa with kivy
+creating a kassa with kivy